LampDelivery/raincord/raintheme-aliucord/README.md

 # rain

-Fully-fledged theme made for rain (Aliucord version)!
-- You know I had to make it for Aliucord... :)
+Fully-fledged theme made for rain (Aliucord version)! you know I had to make it for Aliucord... :)

 # Preview